najmedine23/web-security-labs/xss/practitioner/Lab: Reflected XSS into a template literal with angle brackets, single, double quotes, backslash and backticks Unicode-escaped.md

 Level: Practitioner
 Category: XSS
-Status: Solved ✅
+Status: Solved

 🔍 Lab Description

-The search input is reflected inside a JavaScript template literal: const result = `You searched for: ${input}`;
+The search input is reflected inside a JavaScript template literal (backticks).

-However, the application performs heavy escaping:
+The application performs heavy escaping:

-< and > are HTML-encoded
+< and > are HTML‑encoded

-Single quotes ' and double quotes " are HTML-encoded Backslashes \ are escaped
+Single quotes ' and double quotes " are HTML‑encoded

+Backslashes \ are escaped

-Backticks ` are escaped
+Backticks are escaped

-This means you cannot break out of the template literal using the usual string-breaking XSS payloads.
+Because of this, it’s impossible to break out of the template literal using quotes, backticks, or special characters.

 🎯 Goal

-Inject JavaScript inside the template literal syntax and trigger:alert(1) 🧠 What I Learned
+Inject JavaScript inside the template literal expression and trigger alert(1).

+🧠 What I Learned

+Template literals execute whatever is placed inside ${ ... }.

-Even when quotes and backticks are escaped, template literals remain vulnerable if ${} is not sanitized.
+Even when quotes and backticks are escaped, ${} can still allow code execution if not sanitized.

-Template literals evaluate JavaScript expressions inside ${ ... }.
-You don't always need to break the string—sometimes the vulnerability is inside the JavaScript expression context.
-HTML-encoded characters like &#x27; are not decoded by JavaScript, so they cannot be used to break out.
+HTML entities like &#x27; do not act as quotes inside JavaScript.

+When inside a template literal, the vulnerability is often expression injection, not string breaking.

 💡 Working Payload:
 ${alert(1)}
-This takes advantage of the fact that template literals treat ${ ... } as executable JavaScript.
-The resulting code becomes:const result = `You searched for: ${alert(1)}`;
+This injects a JavaScript expression directly into the template literal and executes it.

 📝 Notes

-Breaking out of the backtick string fails because all dangerous characters are escaped.
+Breaking the template literal is impossible because all dangerous characters are escaped.

-${} is the only unescaped vector → expression injection.
+${} is the only unescaped vector → expression injection is the correct path.
-This is a common pattern in modern JavaScript applications: secure strings, insecure expressions.

-When you see a template literal, always test:${alert(1)}
+In any template literal, always test ${alert(1)} first.